azell/interview_experience/README.md

 * Calculate the maximum path sum of a tree
 * Serialize and deserialize a tree
-* Given a sorted integer array with duplicate elements, return how often a given integer occurs in the array
+* Given a sorted integer array with duplicate elements, calculate how often a given integer occurs in the array
-  * See the binary search variants above
-* Given a dictionary of lowercase words, implement wildcard search
-  * I used a trie and recursion where the wildcard . matches any 1 character
+* Given a dictionary of lowercase words, implement wildcard search where . matches any one character
+* Given a string of nested pairs ([], (), {}) determine if the string is well-formed
+* Given a list of songs, create an interator that provides random songs without duplicates
+* Given an array, create an interator that omits duplicate consecutive elements
+* Given a date, return what day of the week the date falls on

+## The Virtual On-Site Interview

+The next step after passing a phone screen is the virtual on-site.
+This typically requires 3 - 6 hours broken up into 45 - 60 minute segments.
+For senior candidates the segments will cover:

+* Coding and problem solving
+* Behavioral probing
+* System design

+# Coding Segments

+As the name indicates, this involves solving a problem using code.
+Instead of a physical whiteboard, you would use something like [CoderPad](https://coderpad.io/).
+The choice of the programming language is up to you.
+If possible, I would recommend using Python due to its large standard library and terseness of code.
+However, it is more important in my opinion to use whatever language you use the most as looking up APIs and syntax can disrupt your coding flow.
+I used Java for all of my coding segments.

+Whenever I was given a problem to solve, I always repeated it back to the interviewer.
+This is useful to verify that you are solving the right problem, and eliminate any ambiguities in the specification.
+I would sketch out a couple of possible solutions at a high level and discuss the tradeoffs of each.
+Once you have identified your best solution, it is a good idea to ask your interviewer if your porposed solution makes sense.